alterNERDtive/VoiceAttack-profiles/docs/configuration/RatAttack.md

 announcement.
 You can find it under your VoiceAttack “Apps” folder, `\alterNERDtive\RatAttack-cli.exe`.

+**Note**: If you are running VoiceAttack as admin, you need to run your IRC client as admin, too!
+Otherwise they cannot communicate.
+In general you want to run both with normal privileges.

 This has two purposes:

 1. Announcing a new incoming case (if passing `true` as second argument).